nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.2 Adding profile picture: `addpicture`

-Adds a profile picture to the patient’s profile by specifying filepath to desired profile picture.
+You can add a profile picture to your patient’s profile by specifying the filepath to desired profile picture.

 All patient profiles are preloaded with a stock profile picture.